ICEPAY/REST-API-PHP/doc/parameters.md

 ------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------
 PaymentMethod | Can have two values: `ddebit` this is required to perform an automatic checkout prior to storing an iDEAL account number. `creditcard` this is required to perform an automatic checkout prior to storing a credit card number.
 The keywords are not case sensitive. | String
 Amount        | Is the amount in cents which is desired to bill.                                                                                                                                                                                                                     | Integer
-Language      | Is the language code of the billing e.g. for the Netherlands ‘NL’                                                                                                                                                                                                     | String
+Language      | Is the language code of the billing e.g. for the Netherlands `NL`                                                                                                                                                                                                     | String
-Currency      | Is the currency code e.g. for euro ‘EUR’                                                                                                                                                                                                                              | String
+Currency      | Is the currency code e.g. for euro `EUR`                                                                                                                                                                                                                              | String
-Country       | Is the country code e.g. for the Netherlands ‘NL’                                                                                                                                                                                                                     | String
+Country       | Is the country code e.g. for the Netherlands `NL`                                                                                                                                                                                                                     | String
 Issuer        | This depends on the payment method insert before: For `creditcard` it must be `CCAUTOCHECKOUT`.
 For `ddebit` it must be `IDEALINCASSO`                                                                                                                               | String
 ConsumerID    | This is the ConsumerID, which was vaulted previously using the VaultCheckout method.                                                                                                                                                                                 | String
 Timestamp     | This is the current UTC time that must have the following format: yyyy-mm-ddThh:mm:ssZ                                                                                                                                                                               | String